slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - Don’t look for inspiration.
 Look for irritation.
 - Sometimes is a matter of money.
 Sometimes is a matter of «burning bridges»

-> *'With a strong enough «why», you can overcome any «how».' -- Tony Robbins*
+> *"With a strong enough «why», you can overcome any «how»."
+-- Tony Robbins*

-> *'There was a gun to my head.
+> *"There was a gun to my head.
 The gun was, I didn’t want to be in an assisted living home, watching TV all day, waiting to die.
 Every day I wake up with that gun to my head.
 Every day I live.'*